The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

-Therefore, the reanalyzed studies cannot be considered as conclusive support for a continuous MIT.
-Instead, contrasting the ``high-temperature'' parts of Figs.\ \ref{castner}, \ref{sip_1}, \ref{sip_2}, \ref{sarachik}, and \ref{ptc} with the four graphs for hypothetical scenarios of the MIT in Appendix B supports the hypothesis that $\sigma(T = 0,x)$ exhibits a discontinuity at the MIT.
-Nevertheless, since the experimental data are not completely consistent, further and more precise measurements are challenged.
+Because of the observations listed above, none of the experimental studies analyzed here can be considered as conclusive support for a continuous MIT.
+Instead, as we will show in Section 5, contrasting flow diagrams of $w(T,x = {\rm const.})$ obtained from four qualitatively different phenomenological models for the dependence of $\sigma$ on $T$ and control parameter $x$ with the ``high-temperature'' parts of our Figures \ref{castner}, \ref{sip_1}, \ref{sip_2}, \ref{sarachik}, \ref{cdse2}, \ref{dietl3}, and \ref{ptc} favors the opposite interpretation: This comparison supports the hypothesis that $\lim_{T \rightarrow 0} \sigma(T,x)$ exhibits a discontinuity at the MIT.
+Nevertheless, since the experimental data are not completely consistent, further and more precise measurements are encouraged.